Skip to content

 52' x 60' x 18'

-The size of John’s hangar offers flexibility in how he uses the building, while still providing a spacious place to store his aircraft.
+The size of John’s aircraft hangar offers flexibility in how he uses the building, while still providing a spacious place to store his plane.

 Bi-Fold Door